 They find an ally in the local parish priest, Father Tim Sullivan, who tries his best to guide them through the strange, uncharted and turbulent waters of "grown-up world."
 A story that is sad, funny, and inspiring as it shows how the power of family love and faith can overcome seemingly insurmountable obstacles.

 This was an emotional and heartbreaking tale.
 This dysfunctional family has seen a lot of heart-ache.
 They lost their mother to leukemia; their grandma stepped in to help and recently passed away.
-Mr. Peach suffers from grief at the lost of his wife and turns to the bottle.
-The church and Father Sullivan step into help, but sadly the liquor takes its toll, leaving eighteen year old Teddy and seventeen year old Joanie to care for their three younger siblings.
-Teddy really steps up and trys to take care of them.
+Mr. Peach suffers from grief at the loss of his wife and turns to the bottle.
+The church and Father Sullivan step in to help, but sadly the liquor takes its toll, leaving eighteen-year-old Teddy and seventeen-year-old Joanie to care for their three younger siblings.
+Teddy really steps up and tries to take care of them.
 Each of the kids is suffering and shows it differently.
 The youngest Joey thinks he is having conversations with his Dad.
 Add a nosy neighbor named Beatrice, an Aunt named Vera and a couple of drunks, you get quite the tale.

 I recommend The Priest and the Peaches to fans of faith-based tales and human endurance.
-Defined as young adult I think the tale is timeless and perfect for all ages.
-The Priest and the Peaches is currently available in eBook format.
+Defined as a young adult I think the tale is timeless and perfect for all ages.
+The Priest and the Peaches, is currently available in eBook format.